 Within the course of just one hour across fifteen years, the collection had suddenly lost a piece from an enormously significant artist.
 Through no fault but the passage of time.

 “Untitled 2” was a living and breathing cultural exchange of backgrounds, histories, and age — and the final sculpture was simply an expression caught in time and space, of people coming together.
-Even the decision to remove it was a final collaboration and an expression of kinship within the Art World.
+Even the decision to remove it was a final collaboration and sign of kinship within the Art World.

 Having never met Barr (who died just one month after Puryear’s work was removed at the age of 75), I’m only guessing that’s what he liked so much Martin and this project.
 And it might have ultimately compelled him to protect it so it could be appreciated.
 Or in this case now, talked about.
 Thought about.
 Remembered.